pinkdragon1000/Fin/README.md

 <b>Deploying the Angular Application:</b>

-The frontend is deployed using [Firebase](https://firebase.google.com/).
+The frontend is deployed using [Firebase Hosting](https://firebase.google.com/).

 ```
 cd angularfrontend